-1. The antiquity and emergence of men; Palaeolithic and Mesolithic Ages.

-- 2. Neolithic and Bronze Ages; the beginning of agriculture; development and disintegration of slave societies in 'the ancient world; Mesopotamia and China. - Religion and society in the ancient world, Egypt and China. - 4.
-Tribal movements in Europe and Central Asia, the Hittites, Phoenicians, Hyksos. - Advent of iron; mercantile activity and growth of civilizations in the eastern Mediterranean (with special reference to Crete). - 6.
-Slave society in ancient Greece and Rome: agrarian economy; urbanization and trade; Athenean democracy: Culture in Greece and Rome. - 7.
-Birth of imperialism; the age of Caesar and Pax Romana; the Birth of Christianity. - 8.
-Beginnings of Feudalism; crisis of slave mode of production; Germanic hordes; interaction between Germanic tribes and Roman Empire. - Tribal movements in East and Central Asia (C. 3rd Century B.C. to C. 1st Century A.D.).
+- 1. The antiquity and emergence of men; Palacolithic and Mesolithic Ages. - 2.
+Neolithic and Bronze Ages; the beginning of agriculture; development and disintegration of slave societies in the ancient world; Mesopotamia and China. - 3.
+Religion and society in the ancient world, Egypt and China. - 4.
+Tribal movements in Europe and Central Asia, the Hittites, Phoenicians, Hyksos.

-Rise of Islam.

-- (a) Arab World in the 7th Century A.D. - (b) Development of Arab Polity; Millat, the Umayyids and - (c) Economic developments; agrarian relations in the conquered non-Arab States; trade, trade routes and urban centres. - (d) Emergence of new ruling class: the position of the non- - (e) Collapse of central authority and the emergence of Sultanates (with special reference to the Buyids, Seljuks, Ghaznavides and Ghurids).
+- 5. Advent of iron; mercantile activity and growth of civilizations in the eastern Mediterranean (with special reference to Crete). - 6.
+Slave society in ancient Greece and Rome; agrarian economy; urbanization and trade; Athenean democracy: Culture in Greece and Rome. - 7.
+Birth of imperialism; the age of Caesar and Pax Romans; the Birth of Christianity. - 8.
+Beginnings of Feudalism; crisies of slave mode of production; Germanic hordes; interaction between Germanic tribes and Roman Empire. - 9.
+Tribal movements in East and Central Asia (C. 3rd Century B.C. to C. 1st Century A.D.). - 10.
+Rise of Islam. - (a) Arab World in the 7th Century A.D. - (b) Development of Arab Policy; Millat, the Umayyids and the Abbasides. - (c) Economic developments; agrarian relations in the conquered non-Arab States; trade, trade routes and urban centres. - (d) Emergence of new ruling class: the position of the non-Arab peoples. - (e) Collapse of central authority and the emergence of Sultanates (with special reference to the Bayids, Seljuks, Ghaznavides and Ghurids). - 11.
+Feudalism (European): - (a) Different phases; (i) early phase (9th-12th centuries), (ii) 13th century, and (iii) 14-15th centuries. - (b) Towns and trade: character of urbanization. - (c) Organization of production. - (d) Feudal culture. - 12.
+State and religion in early medieval Europe: Holy Roman Empire. - 13.
+The beginnings of European expansion; conflict between Christendom and Islam; the Crusades. - 14.
+Renaissance in Italy.

-Feudalism (European): 11.

-- (a) Different phases; (i) early phase (9th-12th centuries), (ii) 13th century, and (iii) 14-15th centuries. - (b) Towns and trade: character of urbanization. - (c) Organization of production. - (d) Feudal culture. - State and religion in early medieval Europe: Holy Roman 12. - The beginnings of European expansion; conflict between Christendom and Islam; the Crusades. - Renaissance in Italy. - Developments of Technology, Europe, Arab World and China.
+15. Developments of Technology, Europe, Arab World and China.

+Suggested Readings :
-- 1. UNESCO Series

-- History of Mankind: Cultural and Scientific Development, Vols.
-I, II and III (relevant portions) : Social Evolution
+1. UNESCO Series : History of Mankind: Cultural and Scientific Development, Vols.
+I, II and III (relevant portions)

-- Gordon Childe
+Gordon Childe : Social Evolution

-- : Ancient Iraq
+George Boux : Ancient Iraq

-- George Boux Antony Andrews

-- : Greek Society
+Antony Andrews : Greek Society

-- G. Barraclough

-- : The Medieval Papacy
+5, G. Barraclough : The Medieval Papacy

-30 M.I.
-Finley : Ancient Greeks M.I.
-Finley : Slavery in Classical Antiquity 8.
-M.I.
+6. M.I.
+Finley : Ancient Greeks

+7. M.I.
+Finley : Slavery in Classical Antiquity

+8. M.I.
 Finley : The Ancient Economy 9.
-George Thomson : Pre-historic Aegean 10.
-P. Anderson : Passages from Antiquity to Feudalism.
+George Thomson : Pre-historic Aegean

+10. P. Anderson : Passages from Antiquity to Feuda-

 11. A.H.M.
-Jones : The Decline of the Ancient World 12.
-Glyn Daniel : First Civilizations.
-13. Fontana Economic History of Europe, Vol. I (relevant chapters) 14.
-Georges Duby : The Early Growth of the European · Economy 15.
-F. Hauser : Social History of Art, Vols.
-I & II 16.
-C.P.
-Fitzerald : China: Short Cultural History 17.
-J. Needham : Science and Civilization in China,
+Jones : The Decline of the Ancient World

+12. Glyn Daniel : First Civilizations.

+13. Fontana Economic History of Europe, Vol. I (relevant chapters)

+14. Georges Duby : The Early Growth of the Europeou Economy.

+15. F. Hauser : Social History of Art, Vols.
+I & II

+16. C.P.
+Fitzerald : China: Short Cultural History

-Vol. I (relevant chapters) 18.
-Marc Bloch : French Rural History
+17. J. Needham : Science and Civilization in China, Vol. I (relevant chapters)

-19. P.K.
-Hitti : History of the Arabs 20.
-G. Wellhausen
+18. Marc Bloch : French Rural History19.
+P.K.
+Hitti : History of the Arabs

-: The Arab Kingdom and its Fall 22.
-S. Ameer Ali
+20. G. Wellhausen : The Arab Kingdom and its Fall

-: The Spirit of Islam 22.
-J. Huizinga
+21. S. Ameer Ali : The Spirit of Islam

-: The Waning of the Middle Ages
+22. J. Huizings : The Waning of the Middle Ages